 Erickson Graduate Fellowship in Law and History

 The Program in Law and History is an interdisciplinary collaborative of faculty and law and graduate students interested in questions that address law in historical perspective.
-The program includes a year-long workshop/colloquium, an annual distinguished lecture, a range of courses cross-listed in Law and History, and the Erickson Graduate Fellowship to support summer research by a student.
+The program includes a year-long workshop/colloquium, a range of courses cross-listed in Law and History, and the fellowship announced here to support summer research by a student.

-The Erickson Graduate Fellowship in Law and History is made possible by a generous gift from Kristine S. Erickson (’72) and Ronald A. Erickson (’60).
-The fellowship for 2017 will support summer research in legal history by a University of Minnesota law student or graduate student in history or a related field.
-The fellow will be expected to present from his/her summer research at the Legal History Workshop and to participate in the activities of the Program in Law and History for the 2017-18 academic year.
+The Erickson Graduate Fellowship in Law and History is made possible by by the support of Kristine S. Erickson (Law, class of 1972) and Ronald A. Erickson (Law, class of 1960).
+The fellowship for 2018 will support summer research in legal history by a University of Minnesota law student or graduate student in history or a related field.
+The fellow will be expected to participate in the activities of the Program in Law and History for the 2018-19 academic year and to present from his/her summer research at the Legal History Workshop in the Spring of 2019.
 The fellowship provides a summer stipend of $4,000 and up to $500 for research expenses.

 Applicants must be currently enrolled in either the Law School or a graduate program in the College of Liberal Arts at the University of Minnesota.
 Students receiving other University of Minnesota fellowships during the period are ineligible, as are students holding summer teaching appointments.